Comparing Database Administrators to Data Analysts

 - Providing as-needed training for users

 Data analysts study data from sources specific to their business, company, or department in order to aid in the decision-making and problem-solving processes.
-The data may come from databases, surveys, customer feedback, spreadsheets, or other sources.
+The data may come from surveys, customer feedback, or other sources.
 They may use software such as spreadsheets, databases, and statistical packages.
 Being a data analyst is usually a full-time position in an office setting, although travel may be required when gathering data.
 Some related careers could be management analyst, financial analyst, or market research analyst.

 Here are a few of the job responsibilities of data analysts: